 Go snowmobiling – No snowmobile rentals are available locally, but the park allows snowmobiling on the Park Loop Road, most fire roads and up the Cadillac Summit Road.
 The park lists snowmobile routes and rules and regulations here.

-Go birdwatching – Once a month on Tuesday morning through March, there’s an organized birding trip on Schoodic Peninsula, led by the Schoodic Institute Bird Ecology Program.
+Go birdwatching – On the Schoodic Peninsula, as part of the the Schoodic Institute Bird Ecology Program, you can learn basics about feeding birds in the winter.
 You can also check local nature tour companies, such as Down East Nature Tours and The Natural History Center, to see what trips they’re doing this time of year.
-Michael J. Good, a Registered Maine Guide and owner of Down East Nature Tours, was responsible for 4 of the 5 Snowy Owl sightings on Sargent Mountain reported on eBird.org so far this month, as of the writing of this blog post.
+Michael J. Good, a Registered Maine Guide and owner of Down East Nature Tours, was responsible for one of the Snowy Owl sightings on Sargent Mountain reported on eBird.org so far this month, as of the writing of this blog post.
 Rich MacDonald, naturalist and field biologist of The Natural History Center, said the center’s retail store off the Bar Harbor Village Green is open by appointment this time of year, while the center leads birding and nature tours year-round and around the world (next one is to Antarctica).

-Take a boat trip to see seal pupping – On Jan.
-25, Isle au Haut Boat Services – familiar to those who’ve taken the mail boat to the most remote part of Acadia National Park – is providing a winter excursion to Seal Island, the 2nd largest pupping colony in the US.
-The tour will also offer the chance to see Snowy Owls, eagles and other birds that winter in the waters off Isle au Haut and nearby islands.
+Take a boat trip to a remote island – The Isle au Haut Boat Services – familiar to those who’ve taken the mail boat to the most remote part of Acadia National Park during the summer season- also provides a winter schedule to the island, about half owned by the National Park.
 The company’s Facebook page has more details.
-(UPDATE 1/29/15: Trip, cancelled because of storm, to be rescheduled for 2016.)

 Where to find out more about places to stay, eat and recreate

-– Schoodic Institute at Acadia National Park offers a full calendar of activities this time of year, including its first-ever Winter Festival
+– Schoodic Institute at Acadia National Park offers a full calendar of activities this time of year, including a Winter Festival in February.

 – The Bar Harbor Merchants Association is made up of businesses and cultural institutions that are open four seasons, and features a handy calendar of current events on its home page.
 It also has a page featuring member lodging establishments that are open year round.